 What is mental health discrimination at work?

-Mental health discrimination at work refers to circumstances in which someone is treated less favourably than others, or put at a disadvantage, because they suffer from a mental health condition that amounts to a disability.
+Mental health discrimination at work is unlawful.
+It refers to circumstances in which someone is treated less favourably than others, or put at a disadvantage, because they suffer from a mental health condition that amounts to a disability.

-Disability is one of nine protected characteristics set out under the Equality Act 2010 – others include age, sex and race – affording individuals who possess this characteristic protection from unfair treatment at work.
+Disability is one of nine protected characteristics set out under the Equality Act 2010 – others include age, sex and race – affording individuals who possess this characteristic – or those who are perceived to have this characteristic or are associated with someone who has this characteristic – protection from unfair treatment at work.